Dark and visible matter distribution in Coma cluster: theory vs observations

-{We investigate dark and visible matter distribution in the Coma cluster in the case of the Navarro-Frenk-White (NFW) profile.
-A toy model where all galaxies in the cluster are concentrated inside a sphere of an effective radius $R_{eff}$ is considered.
-It enables to obtain the mean velocity dispersion as a function of $R_{eff}$.
-We show that, within the observation accuracy of the NFW parameters, the calculated value of $R_{eff}$ can be rather close to the observable cutoff of the galaxy distribution .
-Moreover, the comparison of our toy model with the observable data and simulations leads to the following preferable NFW parameters for the Coma cluster: $R_{200} \approx 1.77\,h^{-1} \, \mathrm{Mpc} = 2.61\, \mathrm{Mpc}$, $c=3\div 4$ and $M_{200}= 1.29 h^{-1}\times10^{15}M_{\odot}$.
-In the Coma cluster the most of galaxies are concentrated inside a sphere of the effective radius $R_{eff}\sim 3.7$ Mpc and the line-of-sight velocity dispersion is $1004\, \mathrm{km}\, \mathrm{s}^{-1}$.}
+\myabstract{We investigate dark and visible matter distribution in the Coma cluster in the case of the Navarro-Frenk-White (NFW) profile.
+A toy model where all galaxies in the cluster are concentrated inside a sphere of an effective radius $R_{\mathrm{eff}}$ is considered.
+It enables us to obtain the mean velocity dispersion as a function of $R_{\mathrm{eff}}$.
+We show that, within the observation accuracy of the NFW parameters, the calculated value of $R_{\mathrm{eff}}$ can be rather close to the observable cutoff of the galaxy distribution.
+Moreover, the comparison of our toy model with the observable data and simulations leads to the following preferable NFW parameters for the Coma cluster: $R_{200} \approx 1.77\,h^{-1} \, \mathrm{Mpc} = 2.61\, \mathrm{Mpc}$, $c=3\div 4$ and $M_{200}= 1.29h^{-1}\times10^{15}M_{\odot}$.
+In the Coma cluster the most of galaxies are concentrated inside a sphere of the effective radius $R_{\mathrm{eff}}\sim 3.7$ Mpc and the line-of-sight velocity dispersion is $1004\, \mathrm{km}\, \mathrm{s}^{-1}$.} \mykey{Cosmology: dark matter, Galaxies: clusters: general, Galaxies: clusters: individual: Coma, Galaxy: halo, Haloes: density profiles}